s3gm3nt4ti0nf4ult/chip8/README.md

 Training prject.
 [Here](https://en.wikipedia.org/wiki/CHIP-8) is what it is all about.

-Will create decent readme and docs when finish.
+Will create a decent readme and docs when finish.